MRes Primary Care (Web-based Learning) / Course details

 We run induction sessions for all new students starting our Public Health and Primary Care courses.

-A three-day residential course is held at the University at the beginning of the academic year.
+A three-day residential course is normally held at the University at the beginning of the academic year.

 The course is designed to introduce you to the content and technology used throughout the programmes.
 It is also an opportunity for you to meet academic, e-learning and support staff.

-You are encouraged to attend the residential course and many students find it very beneficial.
+You are encouraged to attend the residential course, when it is running, and many students find it very beneficial.

 However, due to the international nature of our programmes, attendance is not compulsory.